Knowing God In Truth

 22 For the Jews require a sign, and the Gentiles seek after wisdom:

 23 But we preach Christ crucified, unto the Jews a stumblingblock, and unto the Gentiles foolishness;

 24 But unto them which are called, both Jews and Gentiles, Christ the power of God, and the wisdom of God.

-I will therefore not attempt to defend the Trinity seeing that it is in itself an impossible task to understand intellectually, let alone spiritually, how God exists as one being, and as three persons at the same time.
-For such knowledge is too high for human comprehension.
+I will therefore not attempt to defend the Trinity seeing that it is in itself an impossible task to understand intellectually, let alone spiritually; how God exists as one being, and as three persons at the same time is a mystery.
+And such knowledge is too high for human comprehension.

-But, to those who struggle with this, they could reflect on the several instances even in our own environment where there exists such like occurrences.
-Water, for example, is in substance one, yet can exist in three states: solid (ice), liquid (water), gas (water vapor).
-[For this case, having divided the substance]
+But to those who struggle with this, they could reflect on the several instances even in our own environment where there exists such like occurrences.
+Water, for instance, is in substance one, yet can exist in three states: solid (ice), liquid (water), gas (water vapor).
+[And this is weak example because it divides the substance]

 Now, in no way does this description try to reduced God into the substance of water.
 It is just an indication that even in our own surrounding environment, such kinds of ‘improbable’ circumstances exist.